khoitran2603/PigmentSquad-DA-PBI-StoreHours/README.md

 ---

-## Recommendation
+## Key Recommendation
 1. **Protect Revenue Hours**
-   - Keep core trading hours intact: **12–5pm, weekends, and Fri–Sat evenings.**
+   - Safeguard afternoons (12–5pm), weekends, and Fri–Sat evenings.
-   - Cutting these hours risks meaningful sales loss.
+   - These periods consistently deliver the highest sales.

 2. **Trim Low-Value Hours**
-   - Early mornings and Mon–Thurs late evenings consistently underperform.
+   - Early mornings and Mon–Thurs late evenings are the lowest performers.
-   - These are the safest areas to reduce staff coverage or shorten operating hours.
+   - Safest areas to shorten hours or reduce staff coverage.

 3. **Leverage Flexible Staffing**
-   - Cap weekly paid staff hours (~62 hrs/week) to unlock ~$10k annual savings.
+   - Cap paid staff at ~62 hrs/week to unlock ~$10k annual savings.
-   - Use the business owner (or flexible staff shifts) to cover edge hours where sales are minimal but presence is still required.
+   - Use the owner (or flex shifts) only for marginal edge hours.

 4. **Iterate and Monitor**
-   - Trial adjustments for 4–6 weeks.
+   - Pilot changes for 4–6 weeks.
-   - Use dashboards (heatmaps + scenario tracking) to confirm no significant sales loss.
+   - Track via dashboards to confirm no revenue impact.
-   - Adjust staffing mix if demand shifts.
+   - Be ready to adjust if demand shifts.
 ---

 ### Deliverables